Contact Us

 Established in 2001, the African Union comprises 54 member states and is a supranational union.
 The African Charter on Human and Peoples’ Rights is the region’s principal human rights instrument.
 The African Commission on Human and Peoples’ Rights (ACHPR) is a quasi-judicial body of the African Union, which is delegated to promoting and protecting human rights and collective rights throughout the continent of Africa, as well as interpreting the African Charter on Human and Peoples’ Rights and considering individual complaints of violations of the Charter.

 The Organization of American States (OAS) comprises 35 member states and is a supranational body based in Washington, DC.
 The Inter-American Commission on Human Rights (IACHR) is an autonomous organ of the OAS, also based in Washington, D.C.
 Along with the Inter-American Court of Human Rights based in San José, Costa Rica, the organization is a permanent body that meets in regular and special sessions several times a year to examine allegations of human rights violations in the continents of North America and South America.
 Its human rights duties stem from three documents, which include the OAS Charter American Declaration of the Rights and Duties of Man American Convention on Human Rights The Inter-American Court of Human Rights was established in 1979 to enforce and interpret the provisions of the American Convention on Human Rights.
+The court can entertain cases of human rights violations by way of petition or referral.

-In 1949, the Council of Europe was established.
-The Council is based in Strasbourg, France, and is comprised of all member states of the European Union, which also has its own human rights instrument known as the Charter of Fundamental Rights of the European Union.
-The Council of Europe oversees the European Convention on Human Rights and the European Court of Human Rights.
 The European Convention on Human Rights has since 1950 defined and guaranteed human rights and fundamental freedoms in Europe.
 All 46 member states of the Council of Europe have signed this Convention, and are therefore under the jurisdiction of the European Court of Human Rights in Strasbourg.
 The European Court of Human Rights is the only international court with jurisdiction to deal with cases brought by individuals rather than states.

 The Council of Europe has also adopted the following:

-• Convention on Action against Trafficking in Human Beings (2005)
+Convention on Action against Trafficking in Human Beings (2005)

-• Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse (2007)
+Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse (2007)

-• Convention on Preventing and Combating Violence against Women and Domestic Violence (2011)
+Convention on Preventing and Combating Violence against Women and Domestic Violence (2011)

 Attorney Brian M. Knowles is an admitted Solicitor to the Senior Courts of England and Wales and an admitted Solicitor in the Republic of Ireland.
 Also, Mr. Knowles is admitted to practice law in the State of South Carolina and Washington, D.C.
 He can assist in providing legal advice on international law issues and concerns, in particular those related to cross-border disputes and human rights.